 The town of San Miguel de Allende doesn’t have beaches, so the best location to enjoy fresh lime margaritas and watch the sunset is one of San Miguel’s numerous rooftop bars.

 Since my partner and I seem to have made a habit of hanging out at them, here’s our view of the best rooftop bars in San Miguel, with a few restaurants thrown in for good measure.
 There’s a map of rooftop bars here which includes several more that aren’t in this blog post.
-There’s also a post here on the Best Cafes to Work and What to do in San Miguel.
+There are also posts here on the Best Cafes to Work and What to do in San Miguel.

 The Big Daddys of San Miguel Rooftops

-These are four bars you’ll see referenced in the tour books.
+These are the bars you’ll see referenced in the tour books.
 For the full San Miguel experience, plan to visit at least one of these while in town.
 In my opinion Atrio, Quince and Rosewood have the best views, cocktails, and staff.

 Luna Tapas Bar (Rosewood)

 How to Find: Located on the street down the right side of the Parroquia (Cuna de Allende).
 You’ll enter through a courtyard.
 Head up the stairs on your right beyond the fountain.
 May require a reservation on busy weekends, but generally available earlier for drinks (before dinner reservation time).

 Busy busy popular!
 On weekends and holidays there’s a waiting list at the very front entry of the building.
 Often has live music downstairs.